USPTO/PatentPublicData/README.md

 # Patent Public Data

-Library for downloading and reading Public Patent Bulk Data
+Library to download and parse the public patent weekly bulk dumps from https://data.uspto.gov

 Note this source code has not been fully vetted for a production enviroment.
 It was mainly developed for prototyping and exploring of patent data.